apache/samza/docs/learn/documentation/0.7.0/jobs/logging.md

 ### Log4j

 The [hello-samza](/startup/hello-samza/0.7.0) project shows how to use [log4j](http://logging.apache.org/log4j/1.2/) with Samza.
-To turn on log4j logging, you just need to make sure slf4j-log4j12 is in your Samza TaskRunner's classpath.
+To turn on log4j logging, you just need to make sure slf4j-log4j12 is in your SamzaContainer's classpath.
 In Maven, this can be done by adding the following dependency to your Samza package project.

     <dependency>
       <groupId>org.slf4j</groupId>